 We can aggregate the wealth tax levied by the canton and the municipality to come up with the total wealth tax.
 Marital status has a negligible effect this time, so we’ll only focus on the tariff for singles:

 Notice how low wealth taxes are in canton Zurich.
 This generalizes well to other cantons, with some variations.
 I find these three data points quite illustrative:

 Calculate your taxes

 If you live in canton Zurich and are curious how much taxes you have to pay, you can use the tax calculator from the Steueramt Zurich.
-The tool estimates your total cantonal and municipal taxes.
+After clicking on Steuerrechner, you can estimate total federal, cantonal and municipal taxes.
 Both for income and wealth tax.
-In addition, you can use this other tool to calculate your federal income tax.
-After reading this entry, you should be able to make sense of every number.
+After reading this entry, you should be able to make sense of every output number.

 What you’ve learned

 That’s it!
 This was a dense entry, but if you made it here you should now have an understanding of:

 - Who you pay taxes to as a Swiss resident

 - Different systems to pay taxes (withholding vs tax declaration)